stepanovcodes/expenses/README.md

-# expenses
+# Expenses Node.js Program

-node.js project to calculate total amount and subtotals by expense category and name
+This repository contains a Node.js program for analyzing data from a file and calculating totals by categories and names.